 - Do not dispense more of a hazardous chemical than is needed for immediate use.
-Keep chemicals that are not being used stored in cabinets or shelves rather than on the lab bench. - Visitors to the laboratory must use proper PPE (safety glasses) and are to be escorted by an authorized employee or student and are the responsibility of that employee or student.
-Only authorized persons are allowed in University laboratories. - Experiments that may need to run continuously or overnight need special planning to prevent the release of hazardous substances in the event of interruptions of utility services, (no electricity, cooling water, etc.).
+Keep chemicals that are not being used stored in cabinets or shelves rather than on the lab bench. - Visitors to the laboratory, must use proper PPE (safety glasses) and are to be escorted by an authorized employee or student and are the responsibility of that employee or student.
+URI staff with authorization to enter labs (Facilities Services, EH&S, Risk Management, etc.) must wear safety glasses, closed toe shoes and long pants prior to entering the lab.
+Only authorized persons are allowed in University laboratories. - Visitors to the laboratory that will be collaborating with URI PIs (visiting minor age students or researchers) must contact Risk Management to sign applicable waivers and/or Minors in the Lab permission slips.
+Contact URI Risk Management or EH&S for these forms. - Experiments that may need to run continuously or overnight need special planning to prevent the release of hazardous substances in the event of interruptions of utility services, (no electricity, cooling water, etc.).
 Fume hoods will not work when the electricity is off.
 Post signs with the telephone number of the responsible person, leave the lights on, and try to make periodic inspections.
 All unattended operations must have prior approval from the Principal Investigator/laboratory supervisor. - Plan for pollution prevention in every step of the experiment.
 Purchase, use, and store the minimum amount of all hazardous materials.
 Chemicals should not be purchase in amounts that cannot be used up within one year. - Responsibility for chemicals and chemical waste generated within the lab rests with the Principal Investigator. - All hazardous waste disposal must be in compliance with EPA and RIDEM regulations.
+No hazardous waste is allowed to be poured down the drain.
 Contact EH&S for assistance. - Be alert to unsafe conditions and correct any that you detect.
-Contact EH&S for assistance.
+Contact EH&S for assistance. - Be alert to lab security issues.
+If you see something, say something.
+Contact your PI or URI Dispatch at 874-4910.